drsjb80/REplican/README.md

 ## Method
 First, a URL is checked to see whether it should be accepted or rejected.
 The initial URL(s) from the command line are accepted by default.
-Also
-note: if you don't specify to accept a certain set of URLs (or reject a set), only the command line URLs will be examined.

 You control acceptance via the --PathAccept, --PathReject, --MIMEAccept, and --MINEReject command line regular expression arguments.
 The Path